The History of Tattoos: A Beginner’s Guide for Aspiring Tattoo Artists

-The history of tattooing isn’t some hipster trend that popped up alongside oat milk and ironic mustaches.
+The history of tattoos isn’t some hipster trend that popped up alongside oat milk and ironic mustaches.
 It’s been here—long before your country, your ancestors, or whatever belief system you were born into.
 Humans were jamming ink into their skin when fire was still considered cutting-edge technology.

-And here’s where it gets weird: the oldest known tattoos weren’t about looking cool—they were prehistoric pain management. Ötzi the Iceman, who lived 5,300 years ago, had 61 tattoos, all placed over joint pain areas.
+And here’s where it gets weird: the oldest known tattoos through history weren’t about looking cool—they were prehistoric pain management. Ötzi the Iceman, who lived 5,300 years ago, had 61 tattoos, all placed over joint pain areas.
 Some scientists say it was early acupuncture.
 Others think it was magic.
 Either way, he probably wasn’t walking into his cave flexing fresh ink for compliments.

 Ancient Egyptian women weren’t getting tattoos for aesthetics.
 They inked their bodies to guard against childbirth complications—because, at the time, medicine was essentially “cross your fingers and hope for the best.”